Water Heater Answering Service

 Leaking tanks change the call path

-A caller with water near the heater, rust-colored water, an alarm, or a gas/electrical concern needs careful routing and approved language, not generic scheduling.
+A caller with water near the heater, rust-colored water, an alarm, or a gas/electrical concern needs a careful handoff and approved language, not generic scheduling.

 Property managers need usable updates